iLxlo/Discord-Auto-Nsfw/README.md

 - `set channel`: Configure the channel for the greeter.
 - `set delete`: Toggle automatic deletion of greeter messages.
 - `setchannel`: Set the NSFW channel for the bot.
+- `send embed`: Triggers to embed builed to build verification embed.

 ## NSFW Commands 🔞
 - `setdeletetimeout`: Set the timeout for automatic deletion of NSFW images.